 This is where the approach of looking at value for money comes into play.
-Yes, a certain provider may not offer the lowest rates, but considering their significant portfolio and the level of expertise of their developers, perhaps the higher costs would translate to higher chances of successfully bringing your software to where it needs to go.
-And then perhaps, you'll find an even better bang for your buck when you get a dedicated team based in a nearshore country with a lower cost of living.
+Yes, a certain provider may not offer the lowest rates, but considering their significant portfolio and the level of expertise of their developers, perhaps the higher costs would translate to higher chances of getting your projects to completion.
+And then perhaps, you'll find an even better bang for your company's buck when you get an offshore team based in a country with a lower cost of living.
 Chances are, you'll find developers whose skills match those of their counterparts in developed countries, but at lower rates.
 Just take a look at the Arcanys track record and portfolio, and see for yourself that these are not empty claims.

 So how do you measure value for money?
-Consider your potential teams using the three E's as guide factors in your assessment: Economic-how competitive are the rates?
-Effective-how high are the chances for project completion?
-And Efficient-given the provider's capacity and range of services, will you get your investment's worth back and then some?
+Consider your potential teams using the three E's as the guide factors in your assessment: Economic-how competitive the rates are?; Effective-how high the chances for project completion are?; and Efficient-given the provider's capacity and range of services, will you get your investment's worth back and then some?
 It's all about balancing the quality of work with the cost, rather than simply looking at the price at face value.